 The 56 rooms and suites are spread out between 7 separate 2-storey buildings.
 The layout is a horseshoe, which allows maximum space and privacy, and the rooms are surrounded by leafy, tranquil gardens.

-There are 5 room categories: the Garden Residences are the best value, situated on the ground floor of the low-rise buildings.
+There are 4 room categories: the Garden Residences are the best value, situated on the ground floor of the low-rise buildings.
 These have a private garden, an alfresco sundeck with loungers and a Thai 'sala' (lounge).
 The Pool Residences flank these rooms, at either end of the building, and these have a plunge pool in their private garden.
 The Jacuzzi Pool Suites are situated on the upper floors with a lounge and a vast sun terrace with a Jacuzzi pavilion.
-The Spa Suites are also on the upper floor and include a complimentary 1-hour spa massage.
 The Two-Bedroom Pool Residence is formed by connecting a Garden Residence with a Pool Residence, making it ideal for families or 2 couples travelling together.

 All rooms are elegantly furnished with kingsize beds, crisp white linen, hand-carved furniture, Thai silk cushions and parquet flooring.
-The ensuite bathrooms are open air, and each has an oversized couples' bath, separate rain shower, robes and slippers and JUKU toiletries.
-As you'd expect there's a CD player, TV and free WiFi.
-The most unusual feature, however, is the deli-bar: a big cupboard/fridge filled with snacks.
-Fresh fruit, cookies, dried snacks and water are free of charge, but you're also given bread, meats, cheeses, smoked salmon and wine/bar/champagne.
-Ideal for a low-key lunch.
+The ensuite bathrooms are open-air, and each has an oversized couples' bath, separate rain shower, robes and slippers and JUKU toiletries.
+As you'd expect there's a TV and free WiFi, plus a minibar with wine and champagne.